 By Sgt.
 1st Class Laura Berry, Massachusetts National Guard

-STERLING, Mass. – Specialist Ryan Leger finished his drill with Massachusetts National Guard’s 110th Maintenance Company on Nov.
-7, 2021, and his wife picked him up.
+STERLING, Mass. – Specialist Ryan Leger finished his drill with Massachusetts National Guard’s 110th Maintenance Company, and his wife picked him up.
 As they were driving home, they noticed how nice the sunset looked.
 His wife, Courtney, a photographer, wanted to stop and take some pictures by the North Dike Wachusett Reservoir.

 “When we finished with the pictures, we walked back to our car and before I opened the door, rocks started flying, hitting my car,” said Leger.
 “I looked up to see an SUV going about 60-70 mph, actively trying to stop.
 The car swerved and side-swiped two vehicles, hit the guard rails on both ends down the road about three to four times, and hit another car with a family of five head-on and hit the guard rail one more time; finally stopping the vehicle.”

 Once the vehicle was stopped, he said they saw flames start to come out of the engine and he immediately ran down as fast as he could towards the car.
 The family that got hit managed to get out of their vehicle and hop over the guard rail away from the burning vehicle.
 He reached the flaming car and opened the driver-side door, but the driver had hit the other vehicle so hard she flew into the passenger seat.

 Leger said he asked if she was ok, and she did not respond.
 She was awake, just dazed.